igocreate/igo/docs/README.md

-# Igo Presentation
+# Documentation

-Igo is a Node.js framework for developing web applications.
+Igo is a Node.js web framework for developing web applications.

 In a few seconds, it provides a working pre-configured development environment.